Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 \subsection{Specification Exploiting Variation in Constraints}

-Building on the framework of Section~\ref{sec:m_framework_constraints}, we introduce a complementary design to causally test the effect of changes in wage-setting constraints on the responsiveness to demand shocks.
-To do so, we leverage a national minimum wage (MW) hike in Portugal in 2015--2017.
-We classify firms in several groups that reflect the changing ``bite'' of wage constraints they face, and study the differential responsiveness of several outcomes to the demand shock across these groups.
-Leveraging the flexibility of the internal shock, we define a shock indicator for this exercise using value-added data between 2015 and 2016.
-We frame our discussion using static models for simplicity, though in the implementation we allow for dynamic effects.
+Building on Section~\ref{sec:m_framework_constraints}, we introduce a strategy to test the effect of changes in wage-setting constraints on the responsiveness to demand shocks.
+To do so, we leverage a national MW hike in Portugal in 2015--2017.
+We classify firms into several groups that reflect the changing ``bite'' of wage constraints they face and study their differential responsiveness to demand shocks.
+Leveraging the flexibility of the internal shock, we define a demand shock using the change in value added between 2015 and 2016.
+We frame our discussion using static models for simplicity, though we allow for dynamic effects in the implementation.

-To build towards our preferred specification, consider estimating the effect of the shock~$Z_j$ on firms \textit{within} different groups.
-As discussed in Section \ref{subsec:data_var_constr}, we classify firms into five groups based on their average wage in 2015: SC (firms strongly constrained at any MW level), UCC (firms unconstrained at the 2015 MW but constrained at the 2016 MW), UUC (firms unconstrained at the 2016 MW but constrained at the 2017 MW), UUU firms (unconstrained at the 2017 MW), and SU firms (strongly unconstrained at the 2017 MW).
-Then, we estimate the reduced-form effects of the shock with
+As a guide to our preferred specification, consider estimating the effect of the shock~$Z_j$ on firms \textit{within} different groups.
+As discussed in Section \ref{subsec:data_var_constr}, we classify firms into five groups based on their average wage in 2015: SC (constrained at any MW level), UCC (unconstrained at the 2015 MW but constrained at the 2016 MW), UUC (unconstrained at the 2016 MW but constrained at the 2017 MW), UUU (``just'' unconstrained at the 2017 MW), and SU (remaining firms).
+One can then estimate the responsiveness to shocks with